HallLabs/tracy_matdb/docs/matdbyml.rst

 then be calculated with DFT to high accuracy and the resulting force sets are used to approximate the second derivatives.

-The :class:`~matdb.databases.phonons.PhonBase` class generates these configurations and sets up the VASP folders and execution templates.
+The :class:`~matdb.databases.phonons.PhononDFT` class generates these configurations and sets up the VASP folders and execution templates.
 For example:

 .. code-block:: yaml

-   - type: 'phonon.PhononBase'
+   - type: 'phonon.PhononDFT'
      kpoints:
        mindistance: 30
      phonons: